 As an athlete, you don’t need extra vitamins, minerals or supplements — you just need to eat the right things.
 Eating a variety of nutrient-rich foods from all five food groups will give you the energy you need every day.

-The Ohio High School Athletic Association recognizes that being active and enjoying great-tasting healthy foods, like nutrient-rich chocolate milk, can help student athletes feel their best and be at the top of their game.
+Being active and enjoying great-tasting healthy foods, like nutrient-rich chocolate milk, can help student athletes feel their best and be at the top of their game.

 What should I eat and drink before a game?

 Food is fuel.
 It runs your body just like gas runs a car.
 Remember everyone is different.
 Drink and eat foods that agree with you and will be digested by game time.